 This study shows clear similarities in terms of the functions of both the censor and the public protector.
 When the censor's functions became obsolete in the course of history, the public protector continued the censor's functions, but with the essential expansions and changes.
 The public protector can thus be considered the follower of the censor, despite the expansions and changes.
 The extensions on the functions of the censor were necessary due to the demands of a new constitutional dispensation.
-Despite these expansions and changes, on the similarity of the two offices, the censor and the public protector, endeavoured to uphold and promote moral good actions in society.
-Should the powers and functions of both the then censor and the present-day public protector be restricted, this can have serious effects for the individual and society.
+Despite these expansions and changes, both the censor and the public protector endeavour to uphold and promote moral good actions in society.

+The absence of the maintaining of moral good actions by the then censor would have had serious repercussions for the individual and society if it was the case.
 This would, among others, result in a corrupt citizenry that, in turn, would culminate in a corrupt government taking unlimited power for itself.
 According to Calvin, authorities may not misuse their powers [19].
-Thomas Aquinas quotes from Exodus: "But select capable men from all the people - men who fear God, trustworthy men who hate dishonest gain - and appoint them as officials over thousands, hundreds, fifties and tens"
+Thomas Aquinas quotes from Exodus: "But select capable men from all the people - men who fear God, trustworthy men who hate dishonest gain - and appoint them as officials over thousands, hundreds, fifties and tens" [20].

-[20].
 According to Thomas Aquinas, the aim of human society is an honest life.
-By conducting an honest life, one can enjoy God.
-The powers and functions of the censor and the public protector (upholding moral good actions) must ensure that this is realised.
+By conducting an honest life, one can enjoy the glory of God.
+The powers and functions of the censor and the public protector must ensure that this ideal is being realised.
 Thomas Aquinas writes: "When the wicked reign, men are ruined [...]"
 [21].